 This is another one of the common hiking mistakes that people end up regretting big time.
 People are careless when traveling through the wilderness and they aren’t paying attention where they put their hands.
-Most of them instinctively grab hold of branches to steady their balance when traveling through rough terrain, but they don’t look at the branch first.
-Besides the fact that some branches may appear solid and firm, but can be dead and brittle and you could stumble when they brake.
+Most of them instinctively grab hold of branches to steady their balance when moving through rough terrain, but they don’t look at the branch first.
+Besides the fact that some branches may appear stable and firm, but can be dead and brittle and you could stumble when they brake.
 They can also house snakes and other biting insects.

 Having a lone wolf attitude